databricks/databricks-sdk-py/docs/workspace/jobs.rst

             # cleanup
             w.jobs.delete(job_id=created_job.job_id)

-        Overwrites all settings for a job.
+        Overwrite all settings for a job.

-        Overwrites all the settings for a specific job.
+        Overwrite all settings for the given job.
 Use the Update endpoint to update job settings partially.

         :param job_id: int
           The canonical identifier of the job to reset.
 This field is required.